crate/crate/docs/config/cluster.rst

   The ``gateway.recover_after_nodes`` setting defines the number of nodes that need to be started before the cluster state recovery will start.
-  The value must be bigger than the half of the expected number of nodes in the cluster.
+  The value must be bigger than half the expected number of nodes in the cluster.
   Only set this to a number below the total number of nodes in the cluster after checking the number of nodes required for quorum and the number of